schnarc/SchNarc/README.md

 A SchNetPack/SHARC interface for machine-learning accelerated excited state simulations.

+# System requirements

+A personal computer (suggested RAM: 4GB or larger; suggested CPU: 1 core or more, 2.7 GHz or faster), ideally with a dedicated graphics card (GPU), is needed for installation running Linux.
+We have tested the software on different Linux flavors, e.g., Ubuntu 20.04 and RedHat 8.4.

 # Installation and installation requirements

 Many roads lead to Rome and there are many ways to install programs under linux, especially when using different variants of compiler optimizations.
 The following is a simplistic route to installing SchNarc.